bravoserver/bravo/docs/packets.rst

  * message: string

-ErrorPackets are used to deliver error messages to clients.
+Used to deliver error messages to clients.